abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

-I remember at Wat Nanachat, one of the things visitors were asked to do in the morning, while the monks were out on alms round, was to sweep the monastery grounds—and it's a fairly large monastery.
+I remember at Wat Nanachat, one of the things visitors were asked to do in the morning, while the monks were out on alms round, was to sweep the monastery grounds---and it's a fairly large monastery.
 One morning, while an *anagārika* was sweeping, a new guest came out, looked at the grounds, and said, "Are we supposed to sweep all of this?"
 The anagārika replied, "No, just what's in front of your broom."
 It's helpful to keep this sort of perspective.